icons / menu

 icons / angleUp

-Because of the unpleasant side effects of the drugs used in PEP, the medical staff you talk to when you ask for PEP will try to find out how likely it is that you have actually been exposed to HIV before starting the treatment.
-To do this they will need to ask you some personal questions about what happened that made you think you were exposed to HIV.
+Because of the unpleasant side effects of the drugs used in PEP, medical staff will try to find out how likely it is that you have actually been exposed to HIV before starting the treatment when you ask for PEP.
+To do this, they will need to ask you some personal questions about what happened and why you think you were exposed to HIV.
 This will include what sort of sexual or injecting activity you have been involved in and whether or not your sexual/injecting partner is likely to be HIV-positive.
-They are not being nosey or judgemental, they just need this information to assess the risk.
+They are not being nosey or judgemental; they need this information to assess the risk.
 It is important to be honest with them so they can make an informed assessment of your risk.

 hearts